-17. Obtaining money, valuable security, or goods by false pretences; receiving any money, valuable security, or other property, knowing the same to have been stolen or unlawfully obtained, the value thereof exceeding 1,000 dollars, or 200£ sterling.
+17. Obtaining money, valuable security, or goods by false pretences; receiving any money, valuable security, or other property, knowing the same to have been stolen or unlawfully obtained.

-18. (a) Counterfeiting or altering money or bringing into circulation counterfeited or altered money.
+18. (a) Counterfeiting or altering money or bring into circulation counterfeited or altered money.

-(b) Knowingly making, without lawful authority, any instrument, tool, or engine adapted and intended for the counterfeiting of the coin of the realm.
+(b) Knowingly making without lawful authority any instrument, tool, or engine adapted and intended for the counterfeiting of the coin of the realm.

-(c) Forgery or uttering what is forged.
+(c) Forgery, or uttering what is forged.